Wedding DJ for relaxed, unforgettable Hertfordshire weddings

 Not just a DJ

 I'm also your MC.
 One person who plans the day, hosts the room, and DJs the night.
 No handoff between two people who met for the first time in your car park.
+Couples tell me this is the part that made the biggest difference: knowing they were in safe hands from the first phone call to the last song.

 As your MC, I coordinate timings with your venue, photographer, and caterer.
 I provide discreet lapel mics for your ceremony and quality wireless mics for speeches (with a quick coaching chat for nervous speakers beforehand).
 When something shifts, and something always shifts, I adjust the running order without you noticing.
+The day just flows.

 I also tell your Love Story during dinner: how you met, the proposal, the bits that make your friends laugh and your mum cry.
 It's the thing guests talk about at breakfast the next morning.
 And the introductions that turn two families who've never met into people sharing a table.